Israel cuts off Gaza aid to pressure Hamas to accept new ceasefire proposal

 There was no immediate comment from the United States on the proposal announced by Israel or its decision to cut off aid.

 Hundreds of aid trucks have entered Gaza daily since the ceasefire began on Jan.
-19, and it was unclear what the immediate impact of the aid cutoff would be.
+19. But residents said prices doubled on Sunday as word of the closure spread and people raced to stock up.

+"Everyone is worried," said Sayed al-Dairi, a man living in Gaza City.
+“This is not a life.”

+Fayza Nassar, a woman living in the heavily destroyed urban Jabaliya refugee camp, said the closure would exacerbate already dire living conditions.

 Israel said the new proposal, which it said came from U.S. Mideast envoy Steve Witkoff, called for extending the ceasefire through Ramadan — the Muslim holy month that began over the weekend — and the Jewish Passover holiday, which ends on April 20.